taedryn/mesh-citadel/prompt.md

 S — Scan messages (shows message headers or summaries) C — Change rooms (choose a room by name or number)
 H — Help (display command help)
-M — Mail (send private mail/message to another user)
-W — Who’s online (list active users)
+M — Mail (go to the Mail room to send/receive private messages) W — Who’s online (list active users)
 D — Delete a message
+B - Block or unblock another user

-in addition, we will have some whole-word commands for actions which are less common, or more associated with administration than daily use of the board:
+in addition, we will have some dot commands for actions which are less common, or more associated with administration than daily use of the board:

-CREATE - create a new room
+.C - create a new room
-ROOM - modify a room's characteristics
+.ER - edit a room's characteristics
-USER - modify a user's characteristics
+.EU - edit a user's characteristics

+some commands will take arguments if they're provided -- for instance, the E command will take the new message to be entered after a space character, or the .EU command will take a username/display name.  if a command needs further input, it will issue a prompt for what's needed.

 ### Configuration Subsystem